Hypersensitivity Nephropathy

 Both humoral and cell-mediated immune reactions are implicated in the pathophysiology of acute interstitial nephritis (AIN).
 Haptens are epitopes represented by drugs, part of drug molecules, or biologic substances transformed into immunogenic epitopes by drugs or other processes.
 The immunologic reaction to haptens causes disease by the inflammatory effect of antibody-hapten interaction.
 This occurs mainly in the renal interstitium, where haptens bind to tubular basement membranes (BMs) or interstitial matrix, leading to AIN.
 Drug-induced AIN can progress to a chronic form attended by fibroblast activation, ending in interstitial fibrosis, tubular atrophy and, finally, end-stage renal disease.[5]

-Often the reaction is IgE or IgG4 mediated, with eosinophils infiltrating the interstitium, attended by eosinophiluria.
+Often the reaction is mediated by IgE or IgG4, with eosinophils infiltrating the interstitium, attended by eosinophiluria.
 This is so-called “allergic” AIN, even though the antigen is not an allergen and could be a hapten or a non-allergic, immunogenic epitope.
 Type B idiosyncratic non–immunoglobulin-E mediated immune reaction is marked by cell-mediated immune injury to the renal tubule-interstitium, carried out by CD4+ T-lymphocytes.
 The drug becomes immunogenic through antigen mimicry, haptenization, or neo-antigen formation.
 Dendritic cells of renal interstitium, and tubular epithelial cells can transform the injury into a chronic process.

 The recruitment of T-lymphocyte immunity represents the hallmark of evolution into chronically progressive interstitial disease.
 It is almost always caused by T-cell activation, CD4 and CD8+, which, in turn, can recruit either an IgE- or IgG4-mediated pathway.[5]